 The course is delivered entirely online.

-The course will take five weeks with six webinar sessions: one webinar session on Fridays in weeks 1 - 4 and two webinar sessions in week 5.
+The course will take five weeks with eight webinar sessions: one webinar session on Wednesdays in weeks 1, 2 & 4, two webinar sessions in weeks 3 and three webinar sessions in week 5.
+To give participants more time to prepare for their practice session in week 5, there will be a one week break between week 4 and 5.
 Each week, participants will go through a number of assigned reading materials, complete weekly assignments and exercises, and participate in discussion forums to share experiences, questions and comments, as well as receive feedback from instructors.

 The webinar sessions will be conducted through Zoom web conferencing platform on the following dates: